alanng10/Style/Docue/Major/a.md

 Style has order of more high inf it is in 1 theme.

 Style has order of more high inf it theme has all style major apply.

+Style has order of more high inf it theme has none comp that not all style major apply.